-- Number of Scholarships: Up to 18 scholarships are available.
+- Number of Awards: Up to 18 opportunities are available.

-- Scholarship can be taken in the Italy
+- The award can be taken in the Italy

 Eligible Countries: The candidate student must be enrolled in foreign Universities belonging to eligible geographical areas (Asia, Central and Latin America, Europe and Middle-East and North Africa other countries; see above).

 Entrance Requirements: The Global-Doc Project offers the possibility to spend a 5 month period of studies at the University of Bari Aldo Moro for PhD students enrolled in foreign Universities belonging to the following geographical areas: –